kelvins/awesome-mlops/README.md

 * [Feathr](https://github.com/linkedin/feathr) - An enterprise-grade, high performance feature store.
 * [Tecton](https://www.tecton.ai/) - A fully-managed feature platform built to orchestrate the complete lifecycle of features.

+## Data & Feature enrichment
+*Tools and libraries for enrichment with a new data & features*

 ## Hyperparameter Tuning

 *Tools and libraries to perform hyperparameter tuning.*